Buxton Crescent: Restoration and re-opening

-In 1993 with a grant from the National Heritage Memorial Fund the High Peak Borough Council purchased the Crescent to act as a temporary caretaker of the building until a suitable buyer could be found.
+The St Ann's Hotel was bought from Capitalrise by the High Peak Borough Council for £180,000 in August 1993 after 18 months of protracted negotiations under a Compulsory purchase order from Peter Brooke, Baron Brooke of Sutton Mandeville, the Secretary of State for National Heritage, which was the first time a Compulsory Purchase Order had been served on a listed building by a Secretary of State instead of a Local planning authority, at which time the whole building fell into public ownership as a result of 'lack of any significant progress' on repairs.
+The High Peak Borough Council purchased the St Ann's to act as a temporary caretaker of the building until a suitable buyer could be found.
 A further £1.5 million from English Heritage was used to make the building weathertight.

 The Crescent, Pump Rooms and Natural Baths buildings were then jointly marketed by the borough and county councils.
 In 1994 the Monumental Trust proposed a scheme to convert the Crescent into flats; however, no funding was found.
 In December 2000 the combined councils applied to the Heritage Lottery Fund to help finance plans to restore the Crescent as a hotel and to build new spa facilities.
 Funding was approved in July 2003.

-Work to restore, redevelop and manage the hotel and spa was put out to tender, which was won in December 2003 by a partnership of the Trevor Osborne Property Group Limited and CP Holdings Limited, the parent company of the spa hotel specialists Danubius hotels.
+Work to restore, redevelop and manage the hotel and spa was put out to tender, which was won in December 2003 by a partnership of the Trevor Osborne Property Group Limited and CP Holdings Limited, the parent company of the spa hotel specialists Danubius Hotels Group.
 The then £23 million plan was scheduled for completion in 2007.

 The project suffered a series of delays, including funding and technical and legal issues relating to the continued supply of water from springs beneath the buildings to Nestlé, the bottler of Buxton Water, and it was not until April 2012 that an agreement between the joint councils and the developer to start the first phase of the project could be signed.
 Phase one work on the then £35 million project for a 79-bedroom 5-star hotel, natural baths, a visitor interpretation centre, a thermal mineral water spa and specialist shops commenced in the summer of 2012.
 Funding problems delayed the main part of project further, but with a loan guarantee from Derbyshire County Council of £11.4 million and an additional grant of £11.3 million from the Heritage Lottery Fund announced in 2014, work resumed in 2015.
 In October 2018, with the project still incomplete, Derbyshire County Council agreed to invest a further £5.7 million, with the total project cost rising to £68.4 million.
 The total funds provided by DCC to the project are around £13.5 million.